Self-Managed Super Fund Performance

 This research contributes to the existing evidence on the strong financial performance of the SMSF sector.

-It extends the research completed by the University of Adelaide for the 2017–19 period, and again shows SMSFs perform on par with, or better than, APRA funds in some financial years.
+It extends the research completed by the University of Adelaide for the 2017–19 period, and again showed SMSFs performed on par with, or better than, APRA funds in some financial years.

 2020-2021 RESEARCH